pantheon-systems/documentation/source/content/guides/autopilot-custom-upstream/02-autopilot-custom-upstream-config.md

 1. Follow the steps in the [Enable Autopilot](/guides/autopilot/enable-autopilot/#enable-autopilot) section to enable Autopilot on your downstream sites.

-    - Make sure you do not select to activate your Custom Upstream from the list of available sites in step 4 in the Enable Autopilot section.
+    - Make sure you do not select to activate your Custom Upstream from the list of available sites in step 4 of the [Enable Autopilot](/guides/autopilot/enable-autopilot/#enable-autopilot) section.

 1. Complete the steps in the [Configuration](/guides/autopilot/enable-autopilot/#configuration), [Schedule](/guides/autopilot/enable-autopilot/#configuration), and [Visual Review](/guides/autopilot/enable-autopilot/#visual-review) sections of the [Autopilot Setup Wizard](/guides/autopilot/enable-autopilot/#autopilot-setup-wizard).

 ## Autopilot Enabled on Custom Upstream and Downstream Sites

-This use case requires you to setup your Custom Upstream as a Pantheon site and enable Autopilot.
+This use case requires you to set up your Custom Upstream as a Pantheon site and enable Autopilot.
 This setup is beneficial if you have broad portfolios of similar sites (such as universities).
 We recommend that the child sites exclude certain updates coming from the upstream (such as common plugins/modules) so out-of-sync updates do not accidentally get applied.

 **Pros**: